Jyotirmay25bai11619/JA1repos/README.md

 3. Output
 Based on the specific combination of "Yes/No" answers, the program prints a specific assessment string to the console.

+## How to Run

+Ensure you have Python installed.

+Open your terminal or command prompt.

+Navigate to the folder containing the file.

+Run the command:
+python simple_symptom_checker.py

 # Disclaimer
 This code is for educational purposes only.
 It is not a medical device and should not be used for actual diagnosis.
 Always consult a medical professional for health concerns.